autocrypt/autocrypt/doc/index.rst

 --------------------------------------

-Autocrypt uses regular e-mail messages between people to piggyback necessary information to allow encrypting subsequent messages; it adds a new ``Autocrypt`` e-mail header for transferring public keys and driving encryption behaviour.
+Autocrypt uses regular e-mail messages between people to piggyback necessary information to allow encrypting subsequent messages; it adds a new :mailheader:`Autocrypt` e-mail header for transferring public keys and driving encryption behaviour.
 By default, key management is not visible to users.
 See :doc:`features` for more technical and UI cornerstones.

 We are following this approach step-by-step using different "Levels" of implementation compliance.
 Driven by usability concerns, we are